Treasurys Strengthen Into Holiday

-U.S. government bonds strengthened Tuesday as investors continued to bet that inflation will remain soft as the Federal Reserve raises interest rates.
+U.S. government bond prices drifted higher Tuesday as investors continued to bet that inflation will remain soft as the Federal Reserve raises interest rates.

 Continue Reading Below

-In recent trading, the yield on the benchmark 10-year Treasury note was 2.361%, according to Tradeweb, compared with 2.370% Monday.
+The yield on the benchmark 10-year Treasury note settled at 2.361%, compared with 2.370% Monday.
 Yields fall when bond prices rise.

 Over the past month, the dominant theme in the Treasury market has been a shrinking gap between yields on short-term bonds and longer-term bonds, known on Wall Street as a flattening yield curve.